 The buses here are super colorful affairs that kind of look like old American school buses turned into works of art.
 Known as chicken buses, these vehicles are cheap and travel long distances, which makes them very useful for backpackers.

 Chicken buses are a pretty fun way to get around, but be they are not for the fainthearted.
-Many are not always in the best condition and can get more packed than is safe, with people standing in the aisles and even on the roofs.
+Many are not always in the best condition and can get more packed than is safe, with people standing in the aisles and almost bursting out the doors.

 If you’re looking for an adventure, a chance to rub shoulders with the locals, and to travel outside of the usual tourist routes, buses are your best bet.
 They often don’t have any sort of schedule so if you need to know when you might be arriving somewhere, ask the driver.

 Water taxis operate to/from and in-between the many cays, and these are a popular mode of transport for island hopping.

 Water taxis aren’t the safest means of transport.
 Many don’t come with all the necessary life jackets, can get overcrowded, and sometimes even set sail in bad weather.
 If you don’t feel safe, don’t embark.
 If you don’t mind a little rough sailing, this is normal for this part of the world.
 (Think of it as an experience!)